Azure-Samples/batch-dotnet-quickstart/README.md

 # Azure Batch .NET Quickstart

-A basic .NET application that introduces Batch features such as pools, nodes, jobs, tasks, and interation with Storage.
+A basic .NET application that introduces Batch features such as pools, nodes, jobs, tasks, and interaction with Storage.
 Each task writes a small text file to standard output.

 ## Prerequisites